| | |

 We have a new top to love!
 A sweet little Flutter Sleeve Peasant top.
 The top is roomy and comfortable.
 Just perfect for summer, without being too full like many other peasant or pillow case tops can be.

-I’m not sure if this top will meet the standards for the kindergarten dress code or not.
+I’m not sure if this top meets the kindergarten dress code.
 (I hope it does!)
-We’ll wear the outfit to kindergarten camp and I will ask if it does.
+We’ll wear the outfit to kindergarten camp, and I will ask if it does.
 The dress code says no spaghetti straps or large armholes.
 In my opinion, the top seems OK, but we’ll see.
 (If it passes, I will probably make a few more…)

-I have created a free tutorial if you would like to make a Flutter Sleeve Peasant Top of your own!
+I have created a free tutorial if you would like to make your own Flutter Sleeve Peasant Top!

-• about 3/4 yard of fabric for size 6 and under.
-Larger sizes will need additional fabric due to width needed
+• About 3/4 yard of fabric for size six and under.
+Larger sizes will need additional fabric due to the width needed

 • single fold bias tape (optional)